lukevenediger/champ/README.md

 These features would be great to have:
 * Better support for blog articles, including RSS feed generation
 * A reusable component for DISQUS comments
-* Automatic minification/LESSification of javascript and LESS files
+* Automatic minification of javascript files
-* A --watch option that auto-generates files as they are updated

 # About the Codebase
 Licence: MIT